martenframework/marten/docs/docs/emailing/introduction.md

 ### Defining HTML and text bodies

 The HTML body (and optionally text body) of the email is rendered using a [template](../templates) whose name can be specified by using the [`#template_name`](pathname:///api/Marten/Emailing/Email.html#template_name(template_name%3AString%3F%2Ccontent_type%3AContentType|String|Symbol%3DContentType%3A%3AHTML)%3ANil-class-method) class method.
 By default, unless explicitly specified, it is assumed that the template specified to this method is used for rendering the HTML body of the email.
-That being said, it is possible to explicitly specify for which body content type the template should be used by specifying an optional `content_type` argument as follows:
+That being said, it is possible to explicitly specify for which content type the template should be used by specifying an optional `content_type` argument as follows:

 ```crystal
 class WelcomeEmail < Marten::Email